Why Is Moon Phase Journaling a Fun and Educational Activity for Kids?

 5. Supports Scientific Learning

-Learning about the moon’s phases introduces kids to basic astronomy and science.
+Learning about the moon’s phases introduces kids to fundamental astronomy and science.
 It gives them a solid foundation in understanding the natural world.
 As they observe the moon’s behavior, they’ll naturally start asking questions about gravity, the Earth, and space.

 How to Start Moon Phase Journaling with Your Child